kazinarka/solana-staking-platform/Readme.md

 - Stakes your NFT into the program vault

-`cargo run -- claim -e dev -s /path/to/deployer/id.json --nft <nft-token-address>`
+`cargo run -- claim -e dev -s /path/to/deployer/id.json --nft <nft-token-mint-address>`

 - "Claims" your tokens on your nft without unstaking

-`cargo run -- unstake -e dev -s /path/to/deployer/id.json --nft <nft-token-address>`
+`cargo run -- unstake -e dev -s /path/to/deployer/id.json --nft <nft-token-mint-address>`

 - Unstakes your NFT and claims tokens at the same time